Adversarial Attacks against Binary Similarity Systems: Evaluation

 As for untargeted attacks, we recall the initial CFGs in each pair are trivially identical.
 We find that the choice whether to rely on CFG features in the model does not impact the final result.
 In the black-box scenario, for example, in the peak setting \textbf{C4} the \textbf{A-rate} at $\mU=0.50$ is 53.89\% for Gemini, 91.62\% for GMN, and 90.62\% for SAFE (Table~\ref{tab:BBUntargeted} and Figure~\ref{img:BB_WB_Untargeted}).
 Similarly, in the white-box scenario, the \textbf{A-rate} at $\mU=0.50$ in the best setting is 39.52\% for Gemini, 84.63\% for GMN, and 88.42\% for SAFE (Table~\ref{tab:WBUntargeted} and Figure~\ref{img:BB_WB_Untargeted}).

-\begin{mybox2}{\bf Take at home:} The presence of CFG-based features in the attacked model plays an important role when manipulating pairs of functions that are unbalanced in the number of CFG nodes, requiring a greater effort by the attacker.
+\begin{mybox2}{\bf Take away:} The presence of CFG-based features in the attacked model plays an important role when manipulating pairs of functions that are unbalanced in the number of CFG nodes, requiring a greater effort by the attacker.
 Untargeted attacks are unaffected. \end {mybox2}